ido-ofir/core.plugin.prepend/README.md

 # core.plugin.prepend

-this plugin adds a `core.prepend` function which takes two string arguments and returns one string which is a combination of the two strings with a '.' between them.
+this plugin adds a `core.prepend` function which takes two string arguments and returns one string which is a combination of the two strings with a dot between them.

 ```js
 let core = new require('core.constructor')();